 It may be of assistance to note that the Registered Employer’s Number of the Pension Scheme is 0065485S.

 The Universal Social Charge is a tax payable on gross income from all sources if the total exceeds €13,000 per annum (not including Dept. of Social Protection Payments).

-With effect from 1 January 2012 The Universal Social Charge individual deduction rates are now issued by revenue and are included on your tax credit certificate.
-If you have any query relating to the amount of USC deducted please contact your local tax office to query or update your details.
+The Universal Social Charge individual deduction rates are issued on your tax credit certificate (RPN), by Revenue.
+If you have any query relating to the amount of USC deducted please contact Revenue directly to query or update your details.

-The Standard rates of Universal Social Charge for 2018 are:
+The current standard rates (2022), of Universal Social Charge are:

 - 8% on all income above €70,044 per annum.

 However, these standard rates are modified in certain circumstances.